fititnt/ansible-syntactic-sugar/README.md

 ```

 #### `a2s_etchosts`
 > List of strings to be added on /etc/hosts file.
+It will not replace older
+values.

 **List of strings**.
 Example: